Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Heating Rates via Avoided Crossing Spectroscopy

-where the sum runs over all crossings $c$, with $T_{c}$ the period, $\Delta_{c}$ the gap, $\left(\Delta E_{c} \right)$ the energy difference (or generally the difference in expectation values for some operator for which the rate is computed) and $\left(\Delta P_{c} \right)$ the difference in occupation of the crossing states.
+where the sum runs over all modes and the avoided crossings $c$ attributable to the corresponding mode, with $T_{c}$ the period, $\Delta_{c}$ the gap. $\left(\Delta E_{c} \right)$ is (the absolute value of) the energy difference of the states that cross with respect to the average Hamiltonian.
+In the FGR this would simply be given by the frequency $\omega$ (or multiples thereof).
+Generally one can use the difference in expectation values for any observable to obtain the absorption rate for that particular observable.
+Finally, $\left(\Delta P_{c} \right)$ is the difference in occupation of the crossing states.
+This of course depends on the instantaneous state of the system during the dynamics, however we will be using a high-temperature ansatz to obtain an estimate later.

-Given the discussion above, the formula has an intuitive interpretation: at each crossing transitions with the rate $\frac{\pi}{2}\frac{\Delta^{2}_{c}}{T^{2}_{c}}\delta \left( \omega - \omega_{c} \right)$ occur and transfer an energy corresponding to the energy difference per unit time.
+Given the discussion above, the formula has an intuitive interpretation: at each avoided crossing transitions with the rate $(\pi/2)(\Delta_{c}/T_{c})^2 \delta \left( m\omega - \omega_{c} \right)$ occur and transfer an energy corresponding to the energy difference per unit time.
 The probabilities are a sort of "balancing" factor, such that transfer is enhanced for a large difference and vanishes in the fully mixed state (compare this to~\eqref{eq: dynamics single crossing}).

+Presumably, the gap widths cannot be related directly to matrix elements in general.
+Therefore, an analysis of the convergence similar to the one in Sec.~\ref{ssec: fgr} will not be possible in general.
+However, in some cases, for instances at fast or strong drives, a relationship to matrix elements similar to the FGR can probably be recovered by transforming into an appropriate frame and applying the same formalism therein.
+Also as discussed in Sec.~\ref{ssec: driven chain commensurate} the Floquet formalism close to a discrete time crystal is very similar to the one at $\tau=0$, hence we expect the same convergence as in the FGR at this point.

+Note as well, that even if a relationship with matrix elements is given, this does not imply that the sum over gaps in a finite system yields an accurate estimate for the thermodynamic limit.
+For example driven many-body localized systems have been reported to not heat in certain frequency windows~\cite{ponte_periodically_2015, ponte_manybody_2015, lazarides_fate_2015, abanin_theory_2016}.
+Clearly though, the naive evaluation of the formula for a finite, small to intermediate size, system would yield an observable rate.
+The lack of heating thus has to stem from a different scaling with system size of the number/width of the gaps compared to the FGR case and extracting this behavior would require a more in depth analysis than just the evaluation of the formula.
+Nevertheless, for ergodic systems or systems, possibly transformed to a suitable frame, the simple treatment can be justified and convergence with system size is expected.

 This formula, along with the automated resolution of crossings, is the central result of our work.
 In the next paragraph, we will show that for weak drives it is equivalent to the FGR, but in subsequent sections it will also become clear that it has a much larger region of validity, since here the actual crossing in the concrete system are used instead of perturbative approximations.